Zebra Heliconia

 When a caterpillar is ready to pupate, it crawls to a surface where it can hang.
 It deposits silk at its posterior end and hangs for about a day, as shown below on the left.
 Then it quickly begins its transformation into a chrysalis.
 This transformation takes about a minute.
 In the middle picture below, the skin just behind the head has split.
 In the picture on the right, the caterpillar's skin is pushed up and the chrysalis begins emerging.

 Below: The chrysalis continues to emerge.
 It wriggles out of the caterpillar skin, which eventually falls to the ground.
 In the right picture below, the chrysalis skin hardens and it remains that way for almost two weeks.
-During that time, the chrysalis cannot feed and inside its skin, it is transforming into an adult.
+During that time, the chrysalis cannot feed.
+Inside its skin, it is transforming into an adult.

-About 12 days later, the chrysalis becomes transparent and the adult butterfly emerges.
-When the adult emerges, its wings are folded.
+About 12 days later, the chrysalis becomes transparent and the adult butterfly ecloses (emerges).
+When the adult ecloses, its wings are folded.

 The picture below shows a butterfly that has flown to pentas to feed.

-Zebra longwing butterflies belong to a group called the brush-footed butterflies.
-Although they have three pairs of legs like all other butterflies, their first pair of legs are modified into brushes which have taste sensors that help the female identify plants on which to lay its eggs.
-The photo below shows 1-antenna, 2-compound eye, 3-proboscis, 4-modified first pair of legs, 5-second pair of legs, 6-third pair of legs.
+Zebra heliconia butterflies belong to a group called the brush-footed butterflies.
+Although they have three pairs of legs like all other butterflies, their first pair of legs are modified into brushes which have taste sensors that help the female identify plants on which to lay eggs.
+The photo at left shows some of the structures of a zebra heliconia's head and thorax: Head: 1-antenna, 2-compound eye, 3-proboscis; Abdomen: 4-modified first pair of legs, 5-second pair of legs, 6-third pair of legs.

-After emerging from the chrysalis, adults do not wait long to mate.
-In fact, the scent of a female butterfly can be detected while she is still inside a chrysalis, as shown below.
+After emerging from the chrysalis, an adult does not wait long to mate.
+In fact, the scent of a female butterfly can be detected while she is still inside a chrysalis, as shown in the photograph at left.
 It is not uncommon to see males flittering around a chrysalis waiting to be the first to mate.

-Below, the female on the left was released back to the garden after being raised from an egg; she was mating within a few minutes of the release.
+The female on the left in this photograph was released back to the garden after being raised from an egg by the photographer.
+It was mating within a few minutes of the release.
 Note that the male has tattered wings.

-At night, zebra longwings cluster on a branch of a tree.
-It is thought that this is a way of defending themselves from predators.
+At night, zebra heliconia cluster on a tree branch.
+It is thought this is a way of defending themselves from predators.
 Each butterfly produces a pheromone (scent).
-In large groups, the smell can be quite strong.
+In large groups, the smell can be very strong.
 There can be up to 60 individuals in a cluster.

-The favorite habitat of the zebra longwing is a tropical hammock in the southern parts of Florida.
-This butterfly was recognized as Florida's state butterfly in 1996.
+The favorite habitat of the zebra heliconia is a tropical hammock in the southern parts of Florida.
+This butterfly is the most frequent visitor to the Lagoon Trail gardens.
+The zebra heliconia was recognized as Florida's state butterfly in 1996.

 ___________________________________